 or by contacting the office of OSB General Counsel at (503) 620-0222,

 ext.
 334 or (800) 452-8624, ext.
 334 (toll-free within Oregon).

 Sometimes a lawyer's fees violate the rules of professional conduct.
 In these cases, the lawyer may be disciplined.
-More often, however, clients believe their lawyers' fees are not reasonable because they lost their case or because they feel their lawyers did a poor job representing them.
-In these cases, clients want their lawyers' fees to be reduced.
-The Fee Arbitration Program (FAP) offers a way for Oregon lawyers and their clients to voluntarily resolve these kinds of disputes over fees.
-Independent, voluntary arbitrators are used to help resolve lawyer fee disputes.
-The person who requests arbitration must pay a modest fee.
+More often, however, clients believe their lawyer's fees are not reasonable because they lost their case or because they feel their lawyer did a poor job representing them.
+In these cases, clients want their lawyer's fees to be reduced.
+The Fee Dispute Resolution Program offers a way for Oregon lawyers and their clients to voluntarily resolve these kinds of disputes over fees.
+Independent, voluntary mediators or arbitrators are used to help resolve lawyer fee disputes.
+The person who requests mediation or arbitration must pay a modest fee.
 The decision of the arbitrator is binding on the parties, subject to only limited court review.
-If you would like more information on the FAP, or would like the help of the FAP in resolving a fee dispute, please call (503) 620-0222, ext.
-399 to request forms.
+Mediation is a nonbinding process in which parties work with a mediator to seek a mutually agreeable outcome.
+If you would like more information about the program, or would like the help of the program in resolving a fee dispute, please call (503) 620-0222, ext.
+334 to request forms.
 Please be sure to include the name and location of the lawyer involved in the dispute.

 What if I think my lawyer committed malpractice?